 Orange Color Meaning

 Orange is well known as a happy color that can boost your mood.
-However, the orange shade also has many other associations that correlate to the sacral chakra, such as passion, enthusiasm, creativity, enjoyment, balance, sexuality, freedom, and expression.
+However, the orange shade also has many other associations that correlate to the sacral chakra, such as passion, enthusiasm, creativity, enjoyment, balance, intimacy, freedom, and expression.
 When the sacral chakra is balanced, you will experience these qualities.

 How To Use The Sacral Chakra Color For Healing